Lyf Hotel room with double bed, sofa

 • No onsite dining or room service – many have a cafe in the same building or next door.

-Thanks to the self-rating systems offered on many hotel booking sites, some of these properties are mistakenly listed as 3-4 stars.
-In my experience, most budget hotels are in the 2-3 star range.
-When the stars go up, so does the price!
+Some of these properties list themselves as 3-4 stars on booking sites, but most budget hotels are realistically in the 2-3 star range.
+When the stars go up, so does the price.
+A 2-3 star rating doesn’t mean terrible – it just means fewer amenities.

 Just a note about the guest ratings we share for each property.
-These are taken from Booking.com and often the lower ones (the 7-8s) have been rated that way due to lack of facilities, something you would expect a budget property would lack.
-If you look closely you will see we have not included any that do not have high scores for comfort and staff.
+These ratings are from Booking.com.
+The lower ratings (the 7-8s) are often due to lack of facilities, something you would expect a budget property would lack.
+If you look closely, you will see we have not included any that do not have high scores for comfort and staff.

 When is it impossible to get a cheap hotel in Sydney?